clementreiffers/worker-api/README.md

 You can find the kubernetes files in the `kubernetes` folder. you can run the command `make build-push-docker` to apply all of them.

-if you want to delete all ressources in your cluster, run `make delete-kubernetes-ressources`
+if you want to delete all resources in your cluster, run `make delete-kubernetes-ressources`

+### Scaleway

+if you push to scaleway, deploy the ingress controller given by them and configure it as a LoadBalancer.

 ## Explanation